JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 ```

 > **_NOTE:_**
-> For more complex HTTP interactions such as interacting with web APIs, see the [`HTTP.jl` package](https://github.com/JuliaWeb/HTTP.jl) package.
+> For more complex HTTP interactions such as interacting with web APIs, see the [`HTTP.jl` package](https://github.com/JuliaWeb/HTTP.jl).